 - 1. Let's prepare for a positive start to the new year and plan something extra that we can take on over this period, especially over the ten days of repentance.
 This new thing that we take on will preferably be something that is small and manageable. - 2.
-When we see that someone (including ourselves) has made an honest mistake, try to be understanding and gentle in our criticism.
-Remember that we are all human.
+When we see that someone (including ourselves) has made an honest mistake or failing, try to be understanding and gentle in our criticism.
+Remember that we are all human with human frailties.